 While any kind of car accident might lead you to suffer serious injuries, the risk is greater when you hit another car head-on.
-At Plaxen & Adler, P.A., we have successfully represented car accident victims who have sustained serious, long-term and sometimes permanent injuries, including:
+At Plaxen Adler Muncy, P.A., we have successfully represented car accident victims who have sustained serious, long-term and sometimes permanent injuries, including:

 - Head injuries leading to permanent brain damage or coma

 - Permanent spinal cord damage, including partial or full paralysis

 - Lacerations and burns, which may lead to permanent scarring

 - Crushed limbs necessitating amputation

 Head-on collisions are among the rarest type of car crashes, but they are also among the deadliest: According to the NHTSA, about 10% of head-on collisions are fatal, and more than 50% led to serious injury.
 With a risk that high, it is imperative that you seek legal counsel after you have been involved in a head-on collision.